Geometry and mechanics of microdomains in growing bacterial colonies: INTRODUCTION

 Bacteria successfully colonize a plethora of surfaces by producing hydrated extracellular polymeric matrix, generally composed of proteins, exopolysaccharides and extracellular DNA \cite{Mcdougald:2012}.
-Such surface-associated communities play a crucial role in the pathogenesis of many chronic infections: from benign dental caries in the oral cavity \cite{Rosan:2000, Kaplan:2010} to life-threatening cystic fibrosis and catheter-related endocarditis \cite{Costerton:1999}.
-In contrast to their planktonic counterpart, comprising freely moving cells (by virtue of swimming, gliding, or swarming motion), cells in a sessile colony lack motility.
+Such surface-associated communities play a crucial role in the pathogenesis of many chronic infections--from benign dental caries in the oral cavity \cite{Rosan:2000, Kaplan:2010} to life-threatening cystic fibrosis and catheter-related endocarditis \cite{Costerton:1999}.
+In contrast to planktonic populations of motile cells (freely swimming, gliding, or swarming), cells in a sessile colony lack motility.
 Since most bacteria found in nature exist predominantly as surface-associated colonies \cite{Costerton:1995}, they are permanently exposed to a range of surface-specific forces \cite{Persat:2015}: time-varying internal stress due to growth, contact forces due to interactions with the neighboring cells and substrate they are growing on, or shear stresses due to ambient flows in the system.

-Our understanding of the mechanics of bacterial growth is still at its infancy, specifically in light of the wide range of mechanical cues that single cells overcome to successfully colonize surfaces.
-Although it has been long known that mechanical forces play a critical role in the development and fitness of eukaryotic cells, and, in addition, can regulate key molecular pathways \cite{Hoffman:2011}, the cornerstone of major discoveries in bacterial communities have relied on biochemical pathways triggered exclusively by chemical stimuli \cite{Morris:2008}.
-It is only recently that the role of mechanics in the ecophysiology of prokaryotic cells is coming to the forefront \cite{Persat:2015, Cho:2007, Volfson:2008, Boyer:2011, Su:2012, Fuentes:2013, Rudge:2013, Farrell:2013, Grant:2014}, highlighting the governing biophysical principles that drive colony formation.
+Our understanding of the mechanics of bacterial growth is still in its infancy, specifically in light of the wide range of mechanical cues that single cells overcome to successfully colonize surfaces.
+Although it has been long known that mechanical forces play a critical role in the development and fitness of eukaryotic cells and, in addition, can regulate key molecular pathways \cite{Hoffman:2011}, the cornerstones of major discoveries in bacterial communities have relied on biochemical pathways triggered exclusively by chemical stimuli \cite{Morris:2008}.
+Only recently has the role of mechanics in the ecophysiology of prokaryotic cells come to the forefront \cite{Persat:2015, Cho:2007, Volfson:2008, Boyer:2011, Su:2012, Fuentes:2013, Rudge:2013, Farrell:2013, Grant:2014,Sheats:2017}, highlighting the governing biophysical principles that drive colony formation.